I, SM, currently work as a Scientist at Emory in the field of Advanced Biotechnology, and my wife is also a Scientist in India. We have two children.

 Connections with Grace Klein Community:

-During 2013 I returned to Atlanta to do my research and met a couple of the servant leaders of Grace Klein Community, based in Birmingham, AL, through our common friends and African missionary brother and sister.
+During 2013, I returned to Atlanta to do my research and met a couple of the servant leaders of Grace Klein Community, based in Birmingham, AL, through our common friends.
 Our friendship has grown so strong through Oak Mountain camping trips, as well as multiple fellowship opportunities.
-Many members of Grace Klein Community have become so dear to me and I have learned so much, from their lives, the love community, their serving hearts and their humility.
+Many members of Grace Klein Community have become so dear to me, and I have learned so much from their lives, the love community, their serving hearts, and their humility.
 When a community family hosted me for a couple of days, I was overwhelmed by their love and caring.

-Under the care and oversight from Grace Klein Community, we want to serve the slum dwellers.
+Under the care and oversight of Grace Klein Community, we want to serve the slum dwellers.
 Our goal is to begin serving the slums in December 2016.
-There are 116 families in the slum and we would be training children for their higher education as well as planning empowerment programs for the women.
+There are 116 families in the slum, and we would be training children for their higher education as well as planning empowerment programs for the women.

 I really appreciate Grace Klein Community for giving us this opportunity to partner with them and entrusting us under their care.
-Members of the community will invest emotionally and spiritually in the lives of my family, encouraging us, and overseeing the funds given to support our service efforts.
+Members of the community will invest emotionally and spiritually in the lives of my family, encouraging us.
 I thank you for being a member of Grace Klein Community and partnering with us in our obedience as you come alongside us.
-We cherish your investment in us!
+We cherish your trust in us!

-If you feel led to contribute financially, please share a one-time or monthly donation to support us in our ministry.
+If you feel led to contribute in any way, please share a one-time or monthly donation to support us in our work.

 Here’s how you can give: